“If I had asked people what they wanted, they would have said faster horses.” — Henry Ford, Founder of Ford Motors

 For example, when the transistor radio was first launched in the market, they offered poor sound quality compared to the big analog traditional radios.

-Here are the few examples of recent disruptors:
+Here are a few examples of recent disruptors:

 (Disruptive Innovation → Market disrupted by innovation)